acanaan97/Telework/README.md

 # Telework
 Repo to hold my telework projects

-Includes my solution to the dining philosophers and old C projects I refactored with cpp.
+Includes my solution to the dining philosophers.
+Also includes old C projects that I refactored for practice with cpp.